School of Health Professions

 BSc (Hons) Paramedic Science

 Being a paramedic is a highly rewarding and stimulating career.
-The BSc Paramedic Science course at the University of Plymouth offers a forward-looking programme of study, which aims to prepare you for the workplace by developing your decision-making capabilities, clinical knowledge, and skills base.
+The BSc (Hons) Paramedic Science course at the University of Plymouth offers a forward-looking programme of study, which aims to prepare you for the workplace by developing your decision-making capabilities, clinical knowledge, and skills base.

 Careers with this subject